 - ROLE: seeks new/missing information, makes decisions

-To summarize, knowing this you could say that our system 2 is a slave to our system 1.
-Our system 1 sends suggestions to our system 2.
-Who then turns them into beliefs.
+To summarize, you could say that our system 2 is a slave to our system 1.
+Our system 1 sends suggestions to our system 2 which then turns them into beliefs.
 Do you want to know more about the differences between system 1 and 2?
-We’ve made a more elaborate overview of the main characteristics of system 1 and 2.
+We’ve created a more elaborate overview of the main characteristics of system 1 and 2.
 Or maybe you’d like to hear Daniel Kahneman himself explain the concept of system 1 and 2?
-This is a short but good video to watch.
-It is only 6.35 minutes long.
+This is a good video to watch and is only 6.35 minutes long.

 The power of your subconscious mind

-Kahneman discovered not only the two operating systems of our brain.
-His discovery of the bandwidth of each system was what made this research so significant.
-It was a breakthrough insight into the lack of reasoning in human decision-making.
-He showed how the two thought systems arrive at different results.
-Even given the same inputs.
-And foremost he revealed the power of the subconscious mind.
-Where we all tend to think we’re rational human beings.
-Who think about our decisions.
-And about things we do.
-Kahneman showed we’re (almost) completely irrational.
+Kahneman’s additional discovery of the bandwidth of each system was what made this research so significant.
+It was a breakthrough into the lack of reasoning in human decision-making.
+He showed how the two thought systems arrive at different results, even though they are given the same inputs.
+Foremost, however, he revealed the power of the subconscious mind; where we all tend to think we’re rational human beings who think about our decisions and about the things we do.
+Kahneman demonstrated that we’re (almost) completely irrational.
 But that’s a good thing.
 It’s our survival mechanism.

 35,000 decisions a day

 On average we all have about 35,000 decisions to make each day.
 These differ in difficulty and importance.
-It could be you taking a step to your left or right when talking.
+It could be taking a step to your left or right when talking.
 Or deciding to take the stairs or elevator.
 But they all hit you on a daily basis.
 If you had to consciously process all these decisions your brain would crash.
-Your automatic system’s primary task is to protect your deliberate, system 2.
-It helps you prevent cognitive overload.
+Your automatic system’s primary task is to protect your system 2 in order to prevent cognitive overload.

-There are a few ways that our automatic system lightens the load on our deliberate system.
-First of all, it takes care of our more familiar tasks.
-By turning them into autopilot routines.
-Also known as habits.
-But what your system 1 is primarily doing, is rapidly sifting through information and ideas.
-Without you even noticing it.
-Prioritising whatever seems relevant.
-And filtering out the rest by taking shortcuts.
+There are a few ways our automatic system lightens the load on our deliberate system.
+First, it takes care of our more familiar tasks by turning them into autopilot routines, also known as habits.
+But what system 1 primarily does is rapidly sift through information and ideas without you even noticing it by prioritising whatever seems relevant and filtering out the rest by taking shortcuts.
 These shortcuts are also called heuristics.
-We’ll explain to you all about them in the next section.
+We’ll explain them in the next section.

 We are all irrational human-beings

-Above all, the most important to remember is that we all have to accept that we are irrational human beings.
-Almost all of the time.
+Above all, we all have to accept that we are irrational human beings almost all the time.
 Even if you think you’re not.
-Somehow we can accept our irrationality.
-Or at least understand it when it is explained to us.
-But we keep making the same mistake.
+Somehow we can accept our irrationality, or at least understand it when it’s explained to us, but we keep making the same mistake with others.
 When trying to influence someone, we tend to forget they are irrational too.
-We so often try to convince somebody with rational arguments or facts.
+We often try to convince somebody with rational arguments or facts.
 We love to tell someone about the benefits of our products or services or ideas.

 Decisions are based on short-cuts

-However, understand that the decision of the person you’re trying to convince isn’t based on this rational information.
+However, the decision of the person you’re trying to convince isn’t based on this rational information.
 It’s based on system 1 shortcuts.
-What the work of Kahneman shows is that people struggle with statistics.
-And cannot reason probable outcomes of their decisions.
-A second very important insight from the work of Kahneman is that our decisions are driven by heuristics and biases.
+Kahneman’s work demonstrates that people struggle with statistics and cannot reason the probable outcomes of their decisions.
+A second very important insight from his work is that our decisions are driven by heuristics and biases.
 We’ll dive deeper into those in the next two sections.

 Heuristic: definition and meaning

-The shortcuts our system 1 makes Kahneman calls heuristics.
+The shortcuts our system 1 makes are heuristics.
 The definition of a heuristic, as can be found on Wikipedia, is: